7 Best Auction selling tips for eBay when selling from Shopify

 One of the biggest questions that often haunts the mind of sellers when they list their products on eBay is, “Should I move ahead with Auction style listing or Buy it Now option on eBay?”
 It might look like one of the simplest questions, but unfortunately, the answer is not so easy.

 Indeed, some items will always sell better through auctions.
 Others will do better with Buy It Now or fixed price listings, as eBay refers.
 In addition to the pricing, demand and scarcity are other factors to consider when deciding the listing type on eBay.
+It is highly recommended to prepare an eCommerce business plan to analyze how to do business on eBay successfully with a proper auction strategy.

 Listing types on eBay